|Tour ID: CS02||

 Topola and Oplenac - Royal Heritage Tour

-Hotel pickup - MOUNT AVALA - TOPOLA AND OPLENAC- St. GEORGE ROYAL MAUSOLEUM CHURCH - Royal Wine tasting
+Hotel pickup - MOUNT AVALA - TOPOLA AND OPLENAC- St. GEORGE ROYAL MAUSOLEUM CHURCH - Optional Royal Wine tasting - Optional lunch in Arandjelovac

-Drive to Mt.
-Avala for a brief visit to the Mausoleum of the Unknown Hero, well known work of Ivan Meštrović, famous Yugoslav sculptor.
+This program begins with a short drive to Mt.
+Avala for a visit to the Mausoleum of the Unknown Hero, well known work of Ivan Meštrović, famous Yugoslav sculptor.
 It is built on the mountain top (511 m), and offers excellent views of the rolling hills of Šumadija.
 Photo stop by one of the landmarks of Belgrade - Avala TV tower, with 204 meters it is the tallest structure of all the Balkans.

 Short drive to the top of Oplenac hill (337m) where one very special and unique church is situated.
 Built after WWI by king Peter I Karadjordjevic, church of St. George was envisioned to be the Royal Family mausoleum for both his ancestors and descendants.
-Out of the 22 tombs of the Karadjordjević Dynasty, four of them belong to rulers: Supreme Leader Karadjordje (Karageorge), Prince Alexander, King Peter I, and King Aleksandar I. Church design follows best tradition of famous Serbian medieval architecture.
+Out of the 22 tombs of the Karadjordjević Dynasty, seven of them belong to rulers: Supreme Leader Karadjordje (Karageorge), Prince Alexander, King Peter I, King Aleksandar I, Queen Mother Maria, Queen Alexandra and King Peter II.
+Church design follows best tradition of famous Serbian medieval architecture.
 Marble for it's columns came from Carrara in Italy.
 But the absolute highlight are the must-see mosaics: 725 painted compositions (513 in the temple and 212 in the crypt), on which there are 1500 figures.
 The entire area of the mosaic is 3,500 square metres (!)
-(38,000 sq ft); with 40 million various coloured pieces of glass which have 15 thousand different varieties of colour, making the artistic impression most vivid and detailed.
+(38,000 sq ft); with 40 million various coloured pieces of glass which have 15 thousand of different varieties of colour, making the artistic impression most vivid and detailed.

-Short drive to the wine-cellar of the Aleksandrovic family.
+- Ffifteen minutes drive to the wine-cellar of the Aleksandrovic family.
 They are keepers of the Royal wine-making tradition as some of their wines are made according to royal recipes.
-Wine tasting and demonstration.
-After the visit, an optional lunch can be arranged in the nearby town of Arandjelovac.
+Wine tasting and demonstration..

 Return to Belgrade and your hotel.
 End of service.